THE ART OF XINGYI BOXING

 11. Crashing [with opposite fist and foot forward].

-12. After you have performed the crashing technique, turn around, repeat the sequence as before until you are again performing 3, then finish.
+12. After you have performed the crashing technique, turn around, repeat the sequence as before until you are again performing movement 3, then finish.

 CHAPTER FIVE: THE DEEPER MEANING OF XINGYI